Table of Contents:

 What kind of paint should I use if my door is metal?

-Paint: What is recommended is an Enamel Oil-based paint like Rust-oleum Protective Enamel or equivalent.
+Paint for front door: An Enamel Oil-based paint like Rust-oleum Protective Enamel or equivalent is recommended.

 I added multi-colored flowers that matched the bright intensity of the red to make my door look the part no matter what the season.